OUMLIL/CppZZ3/tp/notes.md

 https://gist.github.com/jeetsukumaran/307264
 https://segmentfault.com/a/1190000040879971/en

-    -   barycentre getX / getY should be virtua ??
+    -   barycentre getX / getY should be virtual ??
+        //use convertir to convert every element to calculate after the barycentre
     -   iterator à revoir, any remarks?